|

 -

-Constellation name, depicted as a man supporting a serpent, meaning
+of the constellations listed by Ptolemy, depicted as a man supporting a

 -